quenio/ATN/Manual/Assertions/README.md

 ## Implicative Assertions

-An assertion composed of two other assertions by an implication:
+An assertion composed of two other assertions by the implication operator:

 ```haskell
 true: Boolean